Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 2. When is it occurring?
 If you only get flustered when thrown off your routine, that's normal.
 But confusion during familiar activities or with familiar people could be a sign.

-3. Is it out of character?
-If someone who's golfed their whole life suddenly can't remember which club is which, that's more concerning than someone who rarely golfs having the same issue.
+3. Is it really out of character?
+If someone who's golfed their whole life can't remember which golf club is which, that's more concerning than someone who rarely golfs having the same issue.

 Remembering Names and People